 Online definition: A paradoxical anecdote or riddle without a solution, used in Zen Buddhism to demonstrate the inadequacy of logical reasoning and provoke enlightenment.

-Ed is writing about anniversary songs.
-I don’t have an anniversary song, aside from Happy Birthday.
+Ed is now writing about anniversary songs.
+I don’t have any anniversary songs, aside from Happy Birthday.
 I’m starting to feel like my life is less than whole.

 And ABC’s Cardio Classics for walking.
 Let’s Build That Barn.

-On Page 68 I discover the reason why I didn’t develop the type of curiosity for music that would help me master that keyboard.
+On Page 68, I discover the reason why I didn’t develop that curiosity for playing music.
 Apparently, learning music by starting with the black dots on the page is the WRONG way to learn music.

-There was a piano at my Gran’s house where I started my very limited journey into playing music.
-I must have been old enough to count because Gran wrote numbers on the sheet music which I used to orientate my fingers on the keys.
+There was a piano at my Gran’s house.
+I must have been old enough to count because Gran wrote numbers on the sheet music, and I would use these numbers to orientate my fingers on the keys.

 I can read music now, without the numbers, slowly, but perhaps that is why I don’t see music when I look at those five parallel lines.
 I just see process.

-This has been a revelatory book.
+This has been an insightful book.
 Now I also have an explanation for why I’ve never been a professional at anything except typing.

 I type for a living.
 The steps are the same.
 Twenty-six letters in the alphabet always in the same spot.
 I don’t need to do scales or warm ups or spend hours and hours repeating the same piece.